home-assistant/addons/google_assistant/README.md

-# Hass.io Core Add-on: Google Assistant SDK
+# Home Assistant Add-on: Google Assistant SDK

 Load and update configuration files for Home Assistant from a Git repository.